Myrmecia athertonensis

 Myrmecia athertonensis is an Australian ant which belongs to the genus Myrmecia.
-This species is native to Australia.
-They are commonly spotted in the north of Queensland.
+This species is endemic to Australia.
+They are commonly spotted in the north of Queensland, between the coastal cities of Cairns and Townsville.
 It was described by Forel in 1915.

 The average lengths is around 14.6-22 millimetres long, and the males are 14.5-15.5 millimetres long.
+The body is covered with sparse, very fine, long, yellowish hairs.
 Most of the body of the species is black.
 The mandibles are however yellow, and the thorax is in a goldish-yellow colour.